ibm-cloud-docs/appid/cloud-directory.md

 ### Lockout after repeated wrong credentials
 {: #cd-lockout}

-You might want to protect your users' accounts by temporarily blocking the ability to sign in when a suspicious behavior is detected, such as multiples consecutive sign-in attempts with an incorrect password.
+You might want to protect your users' accounts by temporarily blocking the ability to sign in when a suspicious behavior is detected, such as multiples consecutive sign in attempts with an incorrect password.
 This measure can help to prevent a malicious party from gaining access to a user's account by guessing a user's password.
 {: shortdesc}

-By using the GUI or the API, you can set the maximum number of unsuccessful sign-in attempts that a user can make before their account is temporarily locked.
+By using the GUI or the API, you can set the maximum number of unsuccessful sign in attempts that a user can make before their account is temporarily locked.
 You can also set the amount of time that the account is locked for.
 You have the following options:

 * Number of attempts: Any whole value 1 - 10.
 * Lockout period: Any whole value specified in minutes in the range 1 minute to 1440 minutes (24 hours).